-80 Withdrawals from SWF by the sovereign are usually infrequent and typically occur with sufficient warning.
+85 Withdrawals from an SWF by the sovereign are usually infrequent and typically occur with sufficient warning for the SWF to execute the supporting divestment in a manner that does not unduly impact the pricing of those assets.

-81 According to the Santiago Principles, SWFs typically do not use much leverage.
+86 According to the Santiago Principles, SWFs typically do not use much leverage.